Cpeacocke4/Up-Dog-Studios/README.md

 # Up Dog Studios
 Up Dog Studios is a yoga studio based in Brighton, England, and run by a passionate team who's goal is to make yoga accessible and enjoyable for everyone.
-The website is designed to create a space for future yogis to learn more about the studio, it's classes and to start their journey with Up Dog Studios by booking classes.
+The website is designed to create a space for future yogis to learn more about the studio, it's classes, and to start their journey with Up Dog Studios by booking a class.

 Welcome to [Up Dog Studios](https://cpeacocke4.github.io/Up-Dog-Studios/index.html)